gregology/gregology.github.io/codex.md

   - I have access to healthcare & counselling
   - I have learned tools to deal with stress
   - I have free time
-  - have the freedom to travel to most places on earth
+  - I have the freedom to travel to most places on earth
 - Humans are privileged because:
   - we are self aware
   - we are intelligent
   - we have articulate hands
   - we can control our environment
   - we can control other creatures
-  - we communicate & organise with other each other
+  - we communicate & organise with each other
   - we can record & share ideas & concepts
   - we learn from others experience